 This organizing system is interesting because many agents are attempting to organize the same system.
 There are also interesting social implications that stem from the system’s principles of organization.
 The first-come, first-served system of the ITU has the effect of allowing only technologically-advanced organizations to manage the collection.
 It does not take into consideration that, by the time many countries are finally ready to use this type of technology, there will be no more room in the GEO belt.

-Ironically, the only legal claim to sovereignty that has been made of this organizing system has been from countries that, generally, have no means of organizing it themselves.
+Ironically, the only legal claim to sovereignty that has been made of this organizing system has been from countries that, generally speaking, have no means of organizing it themselves.
 In 1976 eight equatorial countries, which lie directly below the GEO belt, stated that they had exclusive rights over these slots in a document known as the Bogotá Declaration.6 The tenuous claim was that the orbit is not a part of outer space, because its existence is solely dependent on Earth's gravity, and that the earth within the borders of the equatorial countries creates GEO with its gravitational pull.
 Many experts disagree, stating that the gravitational pull from the moon and other celestial bodies defines the GEO, and state that the orbit does indeed lie in outer space because it is further than 100 kilometers from Earth.
 This demarcation, known as the Kármán line, is a widely accepted definition of when space begins.7 This would then make the GEO fall within the 1967 Outer Space Treaty, effectively leaving no possibility for ownership of the orbit.

 Finding a dividing line between space and Earth’s atmosphere is an interesting topic, especially considering that ownership of valuable resources may be decided based on what is included in the category of space versus the category of atmosphere.
 In this case, the Kármán line roughly represents the altitude at which an aircraft would have to propel itself faster than the speed at which the Earth rotates to establish enough lift to keep itself up.
 While this is not intuitive (hardly carving nature at its joints), it does serve as a useful demarcation that is not completely arbitrary.
 It can be seen as a goal-based category, where the goal is using traditional means of traveling through the air with aeronautics.
 It makes sense that this is the line the Fédération Aéronautique Internationale uses to divide astronautics and aeronautics.